johnelm/node-jxa/README.md

 ./my-jxa-script.js
 ```

-You can of course use the `node-jxa` commands on the command line; simply provide the jxa script as the first argument:
+You can of course use the `node-jxa` command on the command line; simply provide the jxa script as the first argument:

 ```bash
 node-jxa ./my-jxa-script.js